-(CNN)Though the latest crop of newly opened hotels is impressive, nothing can compare to the grand dames of the world: the handful of century-old institutions that have set global standards for luxury and hospitality.
+New hotels are exciting, for sure, but nothing can compare to the grand dames of the world: the handful of century-old institutions that have set global standards for luxury and hospitality.

 These legendary hotels, spotlighted in countless films and literature, weren’t just a part of history; they helped to shape it.

-From the landmark Taj Mahal Palace in India to the 117-year-old Hotel Ritz in Paris -- due to reopen this year after extensive renovations that began in 2012 -- here are the world's 10 most iconic hotels.
+From the landmark Taj Mahal Palace in India to the 117-year-old Hotel Ritz in Paris, here are the world’s nine most iconic hotels for a memorable stay.

 Opened in 1907 and designated an official landmark in 1969, The Plaza is arguably the most famous hotel in New York.